Cella M. Sum

 Cella M. Sum is an interdisciplinary researcher and Ph.D. student at Carnegie Mellon University's Human-Computer Interaction Institute.
 She is advised by Dr. Sarah Fox and is affiliated with the Tech Solidarity Lab.

-Her research focuses on technology, power, and resistance in labor contexts.
-She has explored how community-based organizations negotiate disempowering data and tech practices, how workers resist surveillance technologies, and how and why tech workers unionize.
+Her research focuses on the future of labor.
+She has explored how frontline workers at community-based organizations negotiate disempowering data and tech practices, how workers resist surveillance technologies, and how and why tech workers unionize.
 Using community-based participatory design methods, she works with affected communities to co-create more just alternatives.
 Her work has been published at CSCW and CHI.

 Cella holds a Master's degree in Human-Computer Interaction and Design from UC Irvine and a BS in Computer Science from Shippensburg University.
 She is a member of Collective Action in Tech and a former tech worker organizer with Big Cartel Workers Union.
 She has over 15 years of industry experience in software engineering, UX research, and design.